Our offices provide motor vehicle and driver license services for Seminole County residents only.

 Delinquent Taxes

-Real estate taxes become delinquent on April 1st each year.
-Once delinquent, they are advertised in a local newspaper, and the associated advertising and collection costs are proportionately added to each delinquent tax bill.
+Property taxes become delinquent on April 1st each year.
+Once delinquent, they are listed in a local newspaper, and advertising and collection fees are added to the amount owed.

 Tax Certificate Sale